When you think legends in NASCAR, you probably think of names like Earnhardt, Petty, Gordon or Allison.

 So why is L.W.
 Wright such a legendary figure in NASCAR?

-Because nobody knows who he is.
+Because up until recently, nobody even knew who he was…

 If you’ve never heard about the mystery of L.W.
 Wright, reach up there and pull them belts tight one more time (as Larry McReynolds would say), because you’re in for a wild ride.